-If you’ve always wanted to make elephant toothpaste at home along with your kids, or were curious as to what reaction goes on behind the scenes, then this article will help you a ton.
+If you’ve ever wondered how to make elephant toothpaste at home along with your kids, or were curious as to what reaction goes on behind the scenes, then this article will help you a ton.

-Elephant Toothpaste is a bubbly science experiment for kids that will leave your children (and you!) spellbound and build their interest in STEM.
+Elephant Toothpaste science experiment for kids will leave your children (and you!) spellbound and build their interest in STEM, kicking their innate curiosity.

 The foam produced is big and fluffy enough to resemble a toothpaste being squeezed out of the tube, but only fit enough for an elephant!